 When we moved into our new home, I had plans for every single room except for the boy’s bedroom…I just could not figure out how I wanted to go about decorating.
-For the first two months, this bedroom was simply two twin mattresses, the boys shared XL crib, a box of toys and cardboard boxes taped to the window to keep the light out.
+For the first three months, this bedroom was simply two twin mattresses, the boys shared XL crib, a box of toys and cardboard boxes taped to the window to keep the light out.
 It was horrid haha.

 After we completed the living room and kitchen, I knew that this room had to go with the flow of the house; primarily white and green, minimalistic (of course), very natural, and above all, relaxing.
 I had this crazy idea; what if this room was ONLY for sleeping and relaxing?
 What if, as crazy as it sounds, I created the most relaxing zone for my twin boys?

 And it worked like a charm.
 An absolute charm.

 I fell in love with the idea of Montessori floor beds during my research to figure out which method I wanted the boys to be educated from; Montessori or Waldorf.
 We have not yet decided between homeschooling and traditional education or Montessori and Waldorf, but we have decided that we thoroughly love both, from the toys that are played with to the beds that the children sleep in.

 Traditionally, Montessori floor beds are used from a very young age (I read a range between 4 months and 1 year).
 We started our floor bed experience at 14 months and I think it was a wonderful transition for Leo and Alessandro.
 They had just started to use each other to catapult out of their shared crib, so this was much safer!

 We were able to find these beds locally at a little shop in Lana, Italy.
 The website for these beds is listed here; a company called ChildHome that is handmade in Belgium.
 You can absolutely make these beds at home if you wish, but we were in a bit of a time crunch (my mother was arriving in 2 days and I had to finish this room!).